swissdrg/grouper-documentation/pages/supplement-grouping.md

 We have also updated the Batchgrouper so it is able to group supplements (see below).

+**Note:**

-The SwissDRG [Online-Grouper](https://grouper.swissdrg.org/) is not able yet to group supplements, since supplement grouping is currently being beta-tested.
+> The SwissDRG [Online-Grouper](https://grouper.swissdrg.org/) is not able yet to group supplements, since supplement grouping is currently being beta-tested.
 This goes for both the online single case and batch grouper.
+>

-Supplement grouping with the Online-Grouper will be available on 30.11.2018.
+> Supplement grouping with the Online-Grouper will be available on 30.11.2018.

 ### Supplement Grouping using the Batchgrouper